 What is not measured can not be improved

-These ASO tools allow you to monitor the main ASO KPI: keywords rankings, Top Charts rankings, reviews & ratings, competitors and much more.
-In our experience, one of the mistakes developers, startups and brands make is not tracking everything related to their apps’ presence on app stores.
+These ASO tools allow you to monitor the main KPIs: keywords rankings, Top Charts rankings, reviews & ratings, competitors and much more.
+In our experience, one of the mistakes developers, startups and brands make is not tracking everything related to their apps’ presence on stores.

 It’s CRUCIAL to understand how the app stores work, how our apps perform on them and if our ASO strategy is working, or not, in order to make better business decisions.
-To track all this metrics we necessarily need ASO Tools.
+To track all this metrics we necessarily need tools.

 Our friends from Incipia has just updated a list of the main ASO Tools in the market and what they do.
 Also, you can find a very complete list of App Marketing tools in this awesome post from Apptamin.

 BTW, why don’t you sign up for free and start using TheTool? 😝

 13. Not following these ASO jedis